Ängelholm Municipality

 In 1971 the City of Ängelholm was amalgamated with the rural municipalities Ausås, Barkåkra, Hjärnarp and Munka-Ljungby, thus creating a municipality of unitary type.
 In 1974 a parish from the dissolved municipality Östra Ljungby was added.

 Ängelholm was until recently the home of a major airforce base.
-The base is now closed down and the premises taken over by the supercar manufacturer Koenigsegg.
+The base is now closed down and the premises taken over by the sports car manufacturer Koenigsegg.

 A notable landmark is the UFO memorial at Ängelholm.
 It is a model of a flying saucer, situated on a site where a UFO allegedly landed 18 May 1946.

 Localities

 There are 9 urban areas (also called a tätort, or locality) in Ängelholm Municipality.

 In the table the localities are listed according to the size of the population as of 31 December 2005.
 The municipal seat is in bold characters.